 2. The Local Organizing Committee shall prepare and distribute at check-in one ballot to each Member

-3. The method of voting, deadline, and place for return of ballots shall be clearly stated on the ballot.
-No
+3. The method of voting, deadline and place for return of ballots shall be clearly stated on the ballot.

 4. The Local Organizing Committee will appoint a Counting Committee and take steps to minimize the

-possibility of tampering and ensure that ballots are kept secure and properly counted.
-No one except
+possibility of tampreing and ensure the ballots are kept secure and properly counted.
+No one

-the Counting Committee may be present during the counting of ballots.
-No nominee may be on the
+except the Counting Committee may be present during the counting of ballots.
+No nominee may

-shall be declared the Award winner.
-In case of a tie for first place, the Award shall be shared.
-Vote
+who shall be declared the award winner.
+In case of a tie for first place, the Award shall be

 D. Award Presentation